thewillyan/vondel/README.md

 Those two datapaths will become a [_thread_](https://en.wikipedia.org/wiki/Thread_(computing)) in a future design of this Microarchitecture that is planned to have two task parallel threads.
+The implementation of this design is provided by the `uarch` module.